heroku/terraform-provider-heroku/docs/resources/cert.md

 page_title: "Heroku: heroku_cert"
 sidebar_current: "docs-heroku-resource-cert"
 description: |-
   Provides a Heroku SSL certificate resource.
-It allows to set a given certificate for a Heroku app.
+It allows to set a given certificate for a domain on a Heroku app.
 ---

 # heroku\_cert

 Provides a Heroku SSL certificate resource.
-It allows to set a given certificate for a Heroku app.
+It allows to set a given certificate for a domain on a Heroku app.

 ## Example Usage